Noemata/RosettaNavigation/README.md

 > **GridViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
 > **DataGridWinUI1** cannot be completed at this time because DataGrid has not been updated to the current release of WinUI.
 > **TabViewWinUI1** leaks memory badly and is even worse than Uwp variant.
+> **WebViewWinUI1** performs very well, does not leak when NavigationCacheMode set to Enabled, small leack when Disabled.  !!Warning !! flicker may induce seizure for those with photosensitive epilepsy.